Mental Health in Motherhood: Our Stories

 Parents of Children with Special Needs or Mental Health Issues

 Parents of children with special needs face additional levels of stress beyond the everyday parenting struggles.
 Physical, financial, mental, and emotional demands can take a toll on your long-term health, including your mental health.
 Some studies state that mothers are at a greater risk than fathers of developing depressive symptoms.
 Children who experience mental illness have their own challenges as well.
-These stories shed some light on this particular perspective.
+These stories shed some light on this particular perspective of mental health in motherhood.

 Back to top